 Willamette Valley Vineyards as a leader of sustainable agriculture and forestry, "Whelan said.
 "Willamette Valley Vineyards has long been at the forefront of environmental conservation through the pursuit of FSC-certified cork, waste management near riparian zones, and investment in alternative fuels."

-Joe Perez, one of our long-standing AWS/OWE members, built the "bird condos" and has now placed them in three of our estate vineyards.
+Joe Perez, one of our long-standing AWS/OWE members, built the "bird condos" and placed them in three of our estate vineyards.

-We'd like to thank Louise Shimmel, Executive Director of the non-profit Cascades Raptor Center for all of her work to make this possible.
-To find out more about the Cascade Raptors Center, please visit their website.
+We'd like to thank Louise Shimmel, Executive Director of the non-profit Cascades Raptor Center, for all of her work to make this possible.

-Guests of the winery are welcome to use either of the dual-head electric car charging stations located in the hospitality parking lot to the right as you pass our main entry into the tasting room.
-Look for the "EV" logo painted on the designated parking spaces while using this free service.
+Guests of the winery are welcome to use either of the dual-head electric car charging stations located in the hospitality parking lot.
+Look for the "EV" logo painted on the designated parking spaces to use this free service.